Bridging integrated information theory and the free-energy principle in living neuronal networks: Methods

 where $I$ is Shannon's mutual information, and the fourth term corresponds to the minimum mutual information (MMI) \cite{barrett2015exploration} redundancy function, introduced as a corrective measure to avoid negative values.

 The method of complex extraction followed that described in previous research \cite{kitazono2020efficient}, and mathematical details are provided therein.
 The graph was recursively partitioned using the minimum cut (mc) until all vertices were isolated.
 Given a vertex set, the minimum cut is defined as the bipartition of the set into two non-empty, disjoint subsets that minimizes the sum of the edge weights crossing the partition.
 The sum of these edge weights crossing the minimum cut of a vertex set was denoted $\Phi_R^{\text{mc}}$ for that set.
 A vertex set was defined as a complex if its $\Phi_R^{\text{mc}}$ was greater than that of any of its supersets, and, among such complexes, was further defined as a main complex if its $\Phi_R^{\text{mc}}$ was not smaller than that of any of its subsets.
-The maximum $\Phi_R^{\text{mc}}$ among main complexes --- analogous to the integrated information quantity in IIT 2.0 --- was taken as the index of integrated information in this study.
-This index was computed once per session.
-Finally, $\Phi_R^{\text{mc}}$ was normalized by the number of edges in the graph.
+For each session and temporal scale $\tau$, the maximum $\Phi_R^{\text{mc}}$ among main complexes --- analogous to the integrated information quantity in IIT 2.0 --- was computed.
+Then $\Phi_R^{\text{mc}}$ was normalized by the number of edges in the graph.
 This adjustment was necessary because, for two graphs with comparable average edge weights but different numbers of vertices, the graph with more vertices and edges would naturally yield a larger number of edges crossing a cut, and thus a larger $\Phi_R^{\text{mc}}$.
 Normalization by edge count therefore enabled comparisons across graphs of different sizes.
+Although multiple values of $\Phi_R^{\text{mc}}$ corresponding to different $\tau$ values were obtained for each session, we used the maximal $\Phi_R^{\text{mc}}$ value across $\tau$ as the primary session-wise metric, in keeping with the IIT motivation that integrated information should be measured at the spatiotemporal scale where it is maximized.
+Fixed-$\tau$ trajectories were retained as sensitivity analyses.
+The size of the main complex was computed at the $\tau$ that maximized $\Phi_R^{\text{mc}}$ for that session.